Predictive toxicology. Coordinator: Hrelia

 Fabiana Morroni, Associate Professor

-Gloria Ravegnini, Junior Assistant Professor
+Gloria Ravegnini, Senior Assistant Professor

 Giulia Sita, Junior Assistant Professor